 The shelf life of direct current-generated colloidal silver is approximately 14-30 days.
 Shake well before using.

-This video provides very good step-by-step instructions on creating your own generator.
+The following video provides very good step-by-step instructions on creating your own generator.
 He also includes alternative power sources including:

 - regular 9V batteries